WeizheYang-SHIN/SGAN4RE/README.md

 # LSP4RE

-the code for a paper "Learning semantic patterns from scratch for entity relation extraction"
+The code for a paper "Automatically Learning Linguistic Structures for Entity Relation Extraction"